 We apply SVBR to allow for a more nuanced understanding of the potentially spatially-varying effects of health facilities on ANC utilization in the Toliara Province of Madagascar (see Section \ref{sec:motivating_data} for description of the data).
 Our primary outcome of interest is whether a woman completed at least four ANC visits during pregnancy (binary outcome: $\ge 4$ visits (1) vs. $\textless 4$ visits (0)).
-We model the probability of completing $\ge 4$ ANC visits as a function of walking distance to health facilities on valid roads/paths from the woman's residence cluster (i.e., $\text{z}\{\textbf{s}_j; \delta\left(\textbf{s}_j\right)\}$ from (\ref{eq:svbr})) and individual-level socio-demographic covariates (i.e., $\textbf{x}_i(\textbf{s}_j)$ from (\ref{eq:svbr})), using all ``predisposing'' maternal socio-demographic covariates previously described in Section \ref{sec:motivating_data} (i.e., maternal age, marital status, education, employment, parity, and religion) \citep{Armah-Ansah2024}.
-When modeling the radius in (\ref{eq:spatial_radii}), we include a binary indicator of whether the cluster is designated as urban ($1$) vs.\ rural ($0$) as a location-specific predictor (i.e., $\mathbf{w}$ in (\ref{eq:spatial_radii})).
-We investigate the definitions of health facility ``exposure'' described in (\ref{eq:exposure_counts}) and (\ref{eq:exposure_spherical}) by fitting separate models where $\text{z}\{\textbf{s}_j; \delta\left(\textbf{s}_j\right)\}$ is specified in terms of facility counts and spherical exposure, respectively.
+We model the probability of completing $\ge 4$ ANC visits as a function of walking distance to health facilities on valid roads/paths from the woman's residence cluster; individual-level socio-demographic covariates including maternal age, marital status, education, employment, parity, and religion; and cluster-level covariates that account for the DHS survey design (i.e., urban/rural designation and DHS region).

+When modeling the radius in (\ref{eq:spatial_radii}) and exposure effects in (\ref{eq:theta_polynomial}), we include elevation, wealth, and GHFI as cluster-specific predictors (i.e., $\textbf{w}$ and $\textbf{q}$).
+We investigate the definitions of health facility ``exposure'' described in (\ref{eq:exposure_counts}) and (\ref{eq:exposure_spherical}) by fitting separate models where $\text{z}\{\textbf{s}_j; \delta\left(\textbf{s}_j\right)\}$ is specified in terms of facility counts and the spherical definition, respectively.